Dorval station (Exo)

-Dorval station ([dɔʁval]) is an intermodal bus and commuter rail station in Dorval, Quebec, Canada located on the Vaudreuil–Hudson line (exo1) of the Greater Montreal Exo public transport network.
+Dorval station ([dɔʁval]) is an intermodal bus and commuter rail station in Dorval, Quebec, Canada located on the Vaudreuil–Hudson line (Line 11) of the Greater Montreal Exo public transport network.
 It is located within walking distance to inter-city rail services at Dorval Via Rail station.

 Dorval is in ARTM fare zone A, and the station currently has 372 parking spaces.
-The adjacent STM bus terminal rivals the Fairview Bus Terminal as the busiest in the West Island but serves as the main interchange and the fastest link to Downtown Montreal for West Island travelers.
-The 211 bus route is the quickest link to a Metro station from the West Island.
+The adjacent ARTM bus terminal rivals the Fairview Bus Terminal as the busiest in the West Island but serves as the main interchange and the fastest link to Downtown Montreal for West Island travelers.
+The 211 bus route, along with four others lines, is the quickest link to a Metro station from the West Island.
 Nine Metro stations are served via the Dorval bus terminal, the most of any West Island train station.
 Roughly 15,000 people transit through the terminus daily, or 4.14 million a year.